pbl64k/gpif-datakinds/README.md

 not particularly familiar with.

-Anyway, I [tinkered with *GPIF* and Idris a bit](https://github.com/pbl64k/gpif-idris) (that implementation is extensively commented, and could probable serve as introductory reading on this topic), time passed, and meanwhile, [nponeccop](https://github.com/nponeccop) suggested to me that `DataKinds` do the same thing as the relevant SHE features.
+Anyway, I [tinkered with *GPIF* and Idris a bit](https://github.com/pbl64k/gpif-idris) (that implementation is extensively commented, and could probably serve as introductory reading on this topic), time passed, and meanwhile, [nponeccop](https://github.com/nponeccop) suggested to me that `DataKinds` do the same thing as the relevant SHE features.
 Unsurprisingly, I later found out that McBride has earlier suggested using `DataKinds`